nawabahmadreshi/documentation/pages/third-party-integrations/salesforce.md

 ### Add your click tracking domain to your Associated Domains

 To enable Universal Links on your click tracking domain, you'll need to add the click tracking domain to your Associated Domains entitlement.

-Follow [these instructions](/getting-started/universal-app-links/guide/ios/#add-the-associated-domains-entitlement-to-your-project) to add your click tracking domain to Associated Domains.
-Your domain will likely be entered as `applinks:email.example.com`.
+1. In Xcode, go to the `Capabilities` tab of your project file.
+1. Scroll down and enable `Associated Domains` if it is not already enabled. {% image src='/img/pages/getting-started/universal-app-links/enable_ass_domains.png' 3-quarters center alt='enable xcode associated domains' %}
+1. Copy your click tracking domain from the [email you received from Branch](#configure-your-app-for-your-click-tracking-domain), or retrieve it from your Salesforce Marketing Cloud settings.
+1. In the `Domains` section, click the `+` icon and add your click tracking domain.
+For example, if your click tracking domain is `email.example.com`, add an entry for `applinks:email.example.com`.
+{% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}
+1. Select your `[projectname].entitlements` file in the Xcode navigator (left sidebar).
+1. Ensure that the correct build target is checked in the right sidebar. {% image src='/img/pages/getting-started/universal-app-links/entitlements-build-target.png' half center alt='add entitlements to build target' %}

+{% protip title="Having trouble or new to Universal Links?" %}
+Follow [these instructions](/getting-started/universal-app-links/guide/ios/) for more details on enabling Universal Links in the Branch dashboard and in Xcode.
+{% endprotip %}

 ### Handle links for web-only content